hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

     For more information, see [Cluster Architecture](./cluster-architecture.html).

     This method requires more effort to ensure availability and redundancy, and requires you to provision more infrastructure prior to deploying Terraform Enterprise.
-For more information about what's necessary to use this deployment mode effectively, see [Reference Architectures (Individual Deployment)](./reference-architecture/index.html).
+For more information about what's necessary to use this deployment mode effectively, see [Reference Architectures (Standalone Deployment)](./reference-architecture/index.html).

-Decide which deployment method you want to use; if you choose individual deployment, also decide whether to use automated installation.
+Decide which deployment method you want to use; if you choose standalone deployment, also decide whether to use automated installation.
 Once you are ready to install, refer to the installation guide that matches your choice.

 ## Operational Mode Decision